berbir12/fixmy-home-pro/README.md

   - Technician performance

 - ✅ **Technician Management**
-  - Add/edit technician profiles
+  - Hire and onboard new technicians
-  - Manage certifications
+  - Manage employee profiles and certifications
-  - Set availability schedules
+  - Set work schedules and availability
-  - Performance monitoring
+  - Performance monitoring and reviews
-  - Payroll management
+  - Payroll and benefits management

 - ✅ **Scheduling System**
   - Assign jobs to technicians